 Go Small.
 Go Large.
-The Free-Turn X is nimble enough to be a good match to an 90 mm refractor -- but has the strength to solidly carry a 140 mm triplet or 180 mm doublet.
+The Free-Turn X is nimble enough to be a good match to an 100 mm refractor -- but has the strength to solidly carry a 140 mm triplet.
+Some larger refractors are good candidates, too.
 The versatile FTX is perfect for refractors, Cassegrains, and large binoculars.
-The FTX derives its high stiffness-to-weight ratio from a sophisticated, cross-braced design with elegant tapering and pocketing; heavily preloaded bearings; short-cantilever geometry; and other advanced strategies.
+It's the smallest and lightest mount that can solidly carry a C-11.

 The Free-Turn X provides no-tool, adjust-on-the-fly friction control.
-A little friction added in measured amounts can sometimes be a good thing.
-The FTX does NOT force one to accept the worst-case level of friction for all of your observing to avoid the pain getting out a wrench, removing covers, and making trial-and-error adjustments.
-With the FTX, add only the resistance you want by moving a lever to make compensations for significantly different eyepieces.
+Sometimes, a little friction be a good thing.
+The FTX does NOT force one to accept the worst-case level of friction for all of your observing.
+Forget using a wrench, removing covers, and making trial-and-error adjustments!
+With the FTX, add only the resistance you want by moving a lever.
 Most eyepiece changes require no compensation.
 Because of the FTX's integrated two-axis balancing, you only need to add the minimum friction necessary to null the variation in off-axis load -- not the entire off-axis load.

 The Free-Turn X keeps the load close to the tripod's centerline, improving load stability and reducing stress on the tripod.
 The FTX performs well on tripods that would be considerably undersized for mount designs that swing the load to the side.
 Save cost and weight on the tripod.
 The FTX provides a more comfortable observing position, too -- that doesn't squeeze you close to the tripod legs and move you in a big circle.

-The Free-Turn X points with supreme accuracy.
-Find anything fast!
+The Free-Turn X points accurately.
+Find anything quickly!
 Without noise.
 Without big batteries.
 Without meridian reversals.
 Without waiting on slow slews.
 Without mechanical breakdowns.
 The FTX is good to go for many years -- without hassles or failures.

 The Free-Turn X is the EASY mount.
 Lightweight.
 Compact.
 Solid.
 Intuitive operation.
 Reliable.